 The Stanley Hotel | Estes Park, CO

 Once hosting novelist Stephen King and his wife, the Stanley Hotel not only served as the inspiration for the Overlook Hotel featured in his novel The Shining but was also featured in the movie and miniseries version of the story.
-Every night the hotel offers the Historic Stanley Night Tour which is recommended for children age 10 & up.
+Every night the hotel offers the Historic Stanley Night Tour which is recommended for children aged 10 & up.
 Guides take guests to darkened spaces and supposedly active phenomena weaving in tales of folklore as they go.
 The hotel says, “Due to the fact that spirits are not on the payroll, we do not guarantee any interactions,” so you’ve been warned.

 Falcon Rest Mansion | McMinnville, TN

 This Victorian-era house has crashing mirrors, mysterious whistling, and even flickering lights.
-Yup, the Falcon Rest Mansion has all the makings of a haunted house.
+Yup, the Falcon Rest Mansion has all the makings of a haunted house for kids.
 Tours are offered and you can hear stories about the ghost of Clay Faulkner and his cigars.
 Performed by the Falcon Rest Players, these spooky tales are designed to tickle your funny bone rather than send chills down your spine.
 Check their website for upcoming shows.

 St. Augustine Lighthouse | St. Augustine, FL

-Boasting an “all ghosts, no gimmicks” tour, the St. Augustine Lighthouse and maritime museum offers the Dark of the Moon Tour paranormal experience every weekend throughout the year.
+Boasting an “all ghosts, no gimmicks” tour, the St. Augustine Lighthouse and Maritime Museum offers the Dark of the Moon Tour paranormal experience every weekend throughout the year.
 The tour features stories of the history and hauntings of its lighthouse and is the only tour that allows visitors in at night.
 Electromagnetic field meters are available to rent if you so choose.